StevenHo1394/Transaction_Validation/README.md

 Run the sql script "create_tables.sql" (e.g. mysql -u {yourusername} -p {yourpassword} TxnValidation < create_tables.sql)

 Run "npm server.js".

-Open browser and visit http://localhost:8080/form
+Open browser and visit http://localhost:8080/form.
+Of course, you can open the browser on another machine, just change the ip of the link accordingly.